hassaanhaider88/CodingSnippets/Readme.md

   )
 }
 ```

 ---

-## ⭐ Contribute
+# ⭐ Contribute

+Have a useful snippet?
-Got a helpful snippet?
-Add it through a pull request and help other developers learn faster.
+Send a PR and help developers learn faster.

 ---

-## ❤️ Support
+# ❤️ Support

-If you like this repo, give it a ⭐ on GitHub.
-It motivates me to add more snippets!
+If this repo helped you, consider giving it a **star**.

 ---